grafana/cortex-jsonnet/cortex-mixin/docs/playbooks.md

 In case of **emergency**:
 - If the actual number of inflight push requests is very close to or already at the set limit, then you can increase the limit via CLI flag or config to gain some time
-- Increasing the limit will increase the the number of inflight push requests which will increase distributors' memory utilization.
+- Increasing the limit will increase the number of inflight push requests which will increase distributors' memory utilization.
 Please monitor the distributors' memory utilization via the `Cortex / Writes Resources` dashboard

 How the limit is **configured**:
 - The limit can be configured either by the CLI flag (`-distributor.instance-limits.max-inflight-push-requests`) or in the config: